 - Create your own space.
 Bring a bit of home to your new home.
 Familiar posters, your favourite doona, treasured photos, and so on, will be reassuring and make you feel more comfortable.

 - Work out some coping strategies these are unique things that make you feel better and more in control.
-Read how to develop your own ways of coping.
+Read more about coping here.

 - Give it time.
 Moving away from friends and family is a big thing, and it takes time to get used to.
 Once you’re more familiar with your new routines and start to make new friends, it’s likely that being away will start to feel easier.